-Framework Amendment 14 to the Fishery Management Plan (FMP) for Coastal Migratory Pelagic (CMP) Resources in the Gulf of Mexico (Gulf) and Atlantic Region (CMP FMP) is being developed by the Gulf of Mexico Fishery Management Council (Gulf Council) to address the results of the Southeast Data Assessment and Review (SEDAR) 81 (2023) stock assessment for the Gulf migratory group of Spanish mackerel (Gulf Spanish mackerel), and subsequent overfishing limit (OFL) and acceptable biological catch (ABCError!
+Framework Amendment 14 under the Fishery Management Plan (FMP) for Coastal Migratory Pelagic (CMP) Resources in the Gulf of Mexico (Gulf) and Atlantic Region (CMP FMP) is being developed by the Gulf of Mexico Fishery Management Council (Gulf Council) to address the results of the Southeast Data, Assessment, and Review (SEDAR) 81 (2023) stock assessment for the Gulf migratory group of Spanish mackerel (Gulf Spanish mackerel), and subsequent overfishing limit (OFL) and acceptable biological catch (ABCError!
 Reference source not found.) recommendations from the Gulf Council's Scientific and Statistical Committee (SSC).
-Framework Amendment 14 proposes revisions to the Gulf Spanish mackerel OFL, ABC, and stock annual catch limit (ACL).
+Framework Amendment 14 to the CMP FMP (Framework 14) proposes revisions to the Gulf Spanish mackerel OFL, ABC, and stock annual catch limit (ACL).

 Spanish mackerel is managed jointly by the Gulf Council and South Atlantic Fishery Management Council (South Atlantic Council; together: "Councils") under the CMP FMP.
-Two migratory groups of Spanish mackerel are managed in the southeastern US: the Atlantic migratory group (Atlantic Spanish mackerel) and the Gulf migratory group (Gulf Spanish mackerel).
+Two migratory groups of Spanish mackerel are managed in the southeastern U.S.: the Atlantic migratory group (Atlantic Spanish mackerel) and Gulf Spanish mackerel.
 The current stock and management boundaries were established in March 2015 in Amendment 20B to the CMP FMP (GMFMC and SAFMC 2014a), and are shown in Figure 1.1.1.

 Figure 1.1.1.
-Gulf (hashed area) and Atlantic migratory groups of Spanish mackerel stock boundaries as currently used for management purposes by the Councils.
+Gulf (hashed area) and Atlantic Spanish mackerel stock boundaries as currently used for management purposes by the Councils.

-The Gulf Council is responsible for establishing management measures for Gulf Spanish mackerel under the CMP FMP from Texas to the Miami-Dade/Monroe County line in southeastern Florida (Figure 1.1.1.), overlapping the jurisdiction of South Atlantic Council in the Atlantic portion of the Florida Keys.
-Spanish mackerel landed north of the Miami-Dade/Monroe County line Florida are considered Atlantic stock and managed by the South Atlantic Council.
+The Gulf Council is responsible for management of Gulf Spanish mackerel under the CMP FMP from Texas to the Miami-Dade/Monroe County line in southeastern Florida (Figure 1.1.1.), overlapping the jurisdiction of the South Atlantic Council in the Atlantic portion of the Florida Keys.
+Spanish mackerel landed north of the Miami-Dade/Monroe County line are considered Atlantic Spanish mackerel and managed by the South Atlantic Council.
 This framework amendment focuses only on Gulf Spanish mackerel; therefore, there will be no further discussion of Atlantic Spanish mackerel.

-Spanish Mackerel Landings
+Gulf Spanish Mackerel Management Measures and Landings

 The fishing year for Gulf Spanish mackerel is from April 1 to March 31.
-Gulf Spanish mackerel is managed without allocations between the commercial and recreational sectors (GMFMC and SAFMC 2011), does not have a scheduled seasonal closure, has a minimum size limit of 12 inches fork length (FL) for both sectors.
+Gulf Spanish mackerel is managed without allocations between the commercial and recreational sectors (GMFMC and SAFMC 2011), does not have a scheduled seasonal closure, and has a minimum size limit of 12 inches fork length (FL) for both sectors.
 The commercial sector is not subject to possession or trip limits, while the recreational sector has a daily bag limit of 15 fish per person.

-The Gulf Spanish mackerel stock ACL is monitored in pounds (lbs) of landed weight (lw); that is, combined whole and gutted weight.
-Gulf Spanish mackerel has an in-season accountability measure (AM), that if the ACL is reached or projected to be reached within a fishing year, the Assistant Administrator for Fisheries will file a notification with the Office of the Federal Register to close the fishery for the remainder of the fishing year.
+The Gulf Spanish mackerel stock ACL is monitored in pounds (lb) landed weight (lw); that is, combined whole and gutted weight.
+Gulf Spanish mackerel has an in-season accountability measure (AM), that if the ACL is reached or projected to be reached within a fishing year, the Assistant Administrator for Fisheries will file a notification with the Office of the Federal Register to close the harvest for the remainder of the fishing year.
 The recreational landings are currently monitored in the Marine Recreational Information Program's (MRIP) Coastal Household Telephone Survey (CHTS) data units.
-Recently, estimates of recreational catch and effort were calibrated to MRIP's more contemporary Fishing Effort Survey (FES) data units, which is considered by the National Marine Fisheries Service to be consistent with the best scientific information available (BSIA).
+Recently, in SEDAR 81, estimates of recreational catch and effort were calibrated to MRIP's more contemporary Fishing Effort Survey (FES) data units; the SEDAR 81 stock assessment and resultant catch projections using these data are considered by the National Marine Fisheries Service (NMFS) to be consistent with the best scientific information available (BSIA).
 The landings provided in this document include recreational landings in both CHTS and FES data units for reference.
 A more detailed description of the recent changes to the collection of recreational catch and effort data can be found in Appendix A.